 Sound quality: A computer with a camera and microphone are enough to get us started.
-Make sure to minimize any background noises, including fans, noisy family members or pets!.
+Make sure to minimize any background noises.

 Video quality: The biggest way to improve video quality is to use a wired connection rather than wireless.
 If your router is in another room, just use a long ethernet cable.
 Also make sure no one else in your house is streaming or downloading at the same time.